behreajj/CamZup/README.md

   - Support for high density pixel displays may be lost; I cannot test this at the moment, so please report issues with `image`.
   - The [arc](https://processing.org/reference/arc_.html) implementation has been changed to `mod` the start and stop angles.
 It no longer responds to [ellipseMode](https://processing.org/reference/ellipseMode_.html); `RADIUS` is the default behavior.
 When given nonuniform scales, the minimum is taken.
   - The [PShape](https://processing.org/reference/PShape.html) class has numerous problems stemming from both its implementation and its design.
-I encourage using `CurveEntity` and `MeshEntity` objects instead.
+I encourage using `CurveEntity` and `MeshEntity` objects excepting the case where high poly count `PShapeOpenGL`s are more performant.
   - [shapeMode](https://processing.org/reference/shapeMode_.html) is not supported.
   - [textMode](https://processing.org/reference/textMode_.html) `SHAPE` is not supported.
 However you can retrieve glyph outlines from a [PFont](https://processing.org/reference/PFont.html) with the `TextShape` class from the `pfriendly` package.
 (Reminder: the `PFont` needs to be loaded with [createFont](https://processing.org/reference/createFont_.html)).

 ### 2D
   - The `image` function for `PGraphicsJava2D` is ineffective, both in terms of frame rate and appearance.
 I recommend that an OpenGL renderer be used instead.
-Alternatively, rescale images to display size and tint them in an external application that specializes in raster image manipulation (e.g., [GIMP](https://www.gimp.org/)).
-I have made an image function which removes some of the padding around the native renderer's image function in cases where a `PImage` can be converted to an AWT image in `setup`.
+Alternatively, rescale images to display size and tint them in a raster image editor.
+I have made an image function which removes some of the padding around the native renderer's image function in cases where a `PImage` can be converted to a `java.awt.Image` in `setup`.
   - As a consequence of how `image` function works above, dynamic `tint`ing is no longer supported in `YupJ2`.
   - Using `YupJ2`'s `rotate` or `rotateZ` will cause shapes with strokes to jitter.
   - `CORNER` is supported for [rectMode](https://processing.org/reference/rectMode_.html), `ellipseMode` and [imageMode](https://processing.org/reference/imageMode_.html).
 However it is less intuitive with this library.
 For that reason, `CENTER` is the default alignment.
-  - OpenGL renderers do not recognize contours in shape entities.
+  - OpenGL renderers do not recognize contours in meshes and curves.

 ### 3D
   - Neither 3D primitive, the [sphere](https://processing.org/reference/sphere_.html) nor the [box](https://processing.org/reference/box_.html), are supported; use `MeshEntity`s instead.
   - A `Mesh3` material may not have both a fill and a stroke due to flickering in [perspective](https://processing.org/reference/perspective_.html) cameras.

 Many core Processing functions are marked `final`, meaning they cannot be extended and modified by classes in this library; many fields are marked `private` meaning they cannot be accessed and/or mutated.
-This is the one of the reasons for the differences noted above.
+This is the one of the reasons for the limitations above.

 ## Programming, Math Conventions

-`null`-checking excepted, the goal of this library is not to throw exceptions, but to create.
+`null`-checks excepted, the goal of this library is not to throw exceptions, but to create.
 For that reason some liberties have been taken with mathematics.

 - Component-wise multiplication between two vectors -- mathematically incorrect -- is assumed to be a shorthand for the multiplication of a vector or point with a non-uniform scalar, which would more appropriately be stored in a matrix.
 - `Utils.acos` and `Utils.asin` clamp the input value to the range `-1.0` to `1.0` so as to avoid exceptions.